Jeffreyo3/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.
+###### A token is used to let an application know that the user has access to a protected route.
+Tokens are given to the user after they supply the correct login credentials.
-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?
+###### Require the use of a token to access protected routes & making sure that the token isn't available in public repos.
-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.
+###### Web servers process incoming requests and return data to users.
-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+###### .get for reading data, .post for creating data, .put for updating data, and .delete for deleting data.

 ## Project Set Up